 What to make of it all

-Depending which camp you are in, last Thursday’s announcement may have been received as good or bad news.
-All we know for certain is that an uncertain road probably lies ahead for the UK economy, and everyone within it.
+Depending on which camp you are in, last Thursday’s announcement may have been received as good or bad news.
+All we know for certain is that an uncertain road probably lies ahead for the UK economy and everyone within it.

 Keep calm and carry on for one thing.
 But it’s also a great time to take stock of things within your household, and, more specifically, spending versus income.
 It’s quite frightening to note that one in three UK working families are one monthly pay packet away from losing their home, while nearly 17 million working-age adults have zero savings.
 It’s a sobering set of statistics showing how close to the edge many families live.